-The City had a \$363,524 decrease in net position for its business-type activities during the current year.
-This decrease comes from a drop in service revenue due to increased rainfall during the Summer 2021 that led to a drop in revenues during the more productive months of the year.
+The City had a \$42,382 decrease in net position for its business-type activities during the current year.
+This decrease comes from an increase in operating costs for the system in 2024.

 City of Henderson's Changes in Net Position